Skip to main content

 1. Add two text objects into the scene and parent them both to the clipboard mesh clipboard.fbx.
 Rename one as Remaining and another as Label.

-1. Set Label text object's text to "Photo(s) Left", font size to 5.
-Set Remaining text object's text to "0", font size to 40.
+1. Set the Label text object's text to "Photo(s) Left", font size to 5.
+Set the Remaining text object's text to "0", font size to 40.

 2. Adjust the two text objects to align with the clipboard.
 Any alignment of the two text objects would be fine as long as they look like writings on the clipboard.

-1. Select Remaining text label in the scene and open up its Behavior tab.
+1. Select the Remaining text label in the scene and open up its Behaviour tab.
 Implement the number display logic with the following nodes:

 Checkpoint